Definition of

 The concept of delegation is used in computing.

-Delegation is a mechanism in object-oriented programming that involves entrusting a certain functionality from one class to another .
-It differs from inheritance in its selective reuse.
+A mechanism of object-oriented programming that consists of entrusting a certain functionality of one class to another is known as delegation.
+It differs from inheritance by its selective reuse.

-Let's see a practical example: a class A has a method to calculate the area of any given geometric figure; however, it does not have the tools to perform the calculations itself.
-Instead, once the figure has been analyzed, it delegates the action to the appropriate class through a call to the relevant method, to finally return the result.
+Let's look at a practical example: a class A has a method to calculate the area of any given geometric figure; However, it does not have the tools to perform the calculations itself but, once the figure has been analyzed, it delegates the action to the appropriate class through a call to the relevant method, to finally return the result.

-Despite being a widely known practice, there are few programming languages that implement delegation as an alternative model to static inheritance.
-Among the languages that do offer this possibility is Self , born in the late 1980s.
+Despite being a widely known practice, few programming languages implement delegation as an alternative model to static inheritance.
+Among the languages that do offer this possibility is Self , born at the end of the 80s.

-The concept of a multicast delegate refers to a delegate that points to several methods.
-It is a mechanism that offers the possibility of executing more than one method, similar to the case of the surface calculation described above.
+The concept of multicast delegate refers to a delegate that points to multiple methods.
+It is a mechanism that offers the possibility of executing more than one method, similar to the case of surface calculation explained above.

 Advantages of the method

-Using delegation is a recommended practice as an alternative to inheritance whenever you do not need to cast upwards (converting an object to a lower-level type; for example: a Shape object to a Square object).
-Experts generally recommend it over inheritance in most cases, unless it is too complicated.
+The use of delegations is an advisable practice as an alternative to inheritance as long as upward conversions are not needed (converting an object to a lower hierarchy type; for example: an object from class Shape to class Square ).
+Experts recommend it over inheritance in most cases, unless it is too complicated.

-When working with a language that does not support direct delegation, it is possible to emulate it through class composition (hosting an object from a different class in a class and making it private, so that the user cannot see its original interface but rather that of the class that contains it) to delegate certain tasks to objects that are capable of solving them.
+When working with a language that does not support delegation directly, it is possible to emulate it through class composition (hosting an object from a different class in a class and making it private, so that the user cannot see its original interface but that of the class that contains it) to delegate certain tasks to objects that are capable of solving them.